georgeno/Topic-Modeling/README.md

 5- searchInterface.py: Our Search Interface.
 The user enters the word he would like to search for, and receives the first 2 word clouds (topics) that relate to that word.
 Clicking the word cloud will retrieve the book names related to it.

 MANUALS

+1- Installation Manual: Includes the tools that are required to run the progam.

+2- User Manual: Includes the explanation of how to run the program.

+3- Developer's Manual: Includes information on what has been done so far with the project and what can be done in the future for further development.